 Relapse can be a very difficult experience, especially when someone has been sober for a long period of time.
 Recovery from addiction is an ongoing process, and sometimes a recovering addict may experience moments where they feel vulnerable or unable to focus on anything, except their substance of abuse.
 The emotional pain and guilt associated with relapse may cause an addict to feel that they are not capable of sobriety.
 This state of mind is dangerous and requires the help of an addiction specialist and relapse prevention education to overcome.
-To find out more about the relapse prevention programs provided by Drug Treatment Centers Miami, call us at (305) 260-6513.

 When it comes to relapse prevention, addiction counseling is a resource that every addict should consider.
 Group counseling sessions such as Alcoholics Anonymous and Narcotics Anonymous will provide a recovering addict with more motivation to maintain their sobriety.
 Addicts who take the time to attend counseling meetings will learn valuable relapse prevention tools.
 Feelings of depression and anxiety are common amongst addicts.
 These feelings can be overwhelming and often lead to more drug use.
 This is why the guidance of a support group or addiction specialist is so important during recovery.